capncrockett/keeper-bowl-playoffs/README.md

 # Keeper Bowl Playoffs

-Playoff visualization and bracket UI for a Sleeper dynasty league.
+Playoff visualization and bracket UI for a Sleeper keeper league.

 ## Tech Stack